ruby-docx/docx/README.md

 d = Docx::Document.open('example.docx')

-# The Nokogiri node on which an element is based can be accessed using #node
+# The Nokogiri::XML::Node on which an element is based can be accessed using #node
 d.paragraphs.each do |p|
   puts p.node.inspect
 end

-# The #xpath and #at_xpath are delegated to the node from the element, saving a step
+# The #xpath and #at_xpath methods are delegated to the node from the element, saving a step
 p_element = d.paragraphs.first
 p_children = p_element.xpath("//child::*") # selects all children
 p_child = p_element.at_xpath("//child::*") # selects first child